mintedreward/heartmail/stamps-specs/sw-2003-paymail-verify-public-key-owner.md

 were valid at the time the signature was created.

-This specification allows one to check whether a public key was ever associated with a paymail, meaning old signatures continue to be valid.
+This specification allows one to check whether a public key was ever associated with a email2, meaning old signatures continue to be valid.

 This is still not the best approach.
 Ultimately, we want to simply log keys and revocations on the blockchain to completely fix PKI.
-But for for now, we adopt this protocol for backwards-compatibility with existing paymail signature implementations, and we plan to extend these specifications on-chain when we can to fully fix all the PKI issues.
+But for for now, we adopt this protocol for backwards-compatibility with existing email2 signature implementations, and we plan to extend these specifications on-chain when we can to fully fix all the PKI issues.

-The original paymail "verify public key owner" spec can be found here:
+The original email2 "verify public key owner" spec can be found here:

 https://www.bsvalias.org/05-verify-public-key-owner.html

 ## Verify Public Key Owner

-This capability allows clients to verify if a given public key is a valid identity key for a given paymail handle.
+This capability allows clients to verify if a given public key is a valid identity key for a given email2 handle.

 ### Motivation

-The public key returned by pki flow for a given paymail handle may change over time.
+The public key returned by pki flow for a given email2 handle may change over time.
 This situation may produce troubles to verify data signed using old keys, because even having the keys, the verifier doesn't know if the public key actually belongs to the right user.

 ### Capability discovery